Chrysgesualdo/Longitudinal-Predictors-of-Change-in-Health-Behaviors/README.md

-# Project Title: Predictors of Coping in Communication About Death
+# Project Title: Longitudinal Predictors of Change in Health Behaviors

 ## Techniques Used:
-- Experimental Design
+- Longitudinal survey design
 - Descriptive statistics
-- Vignettes study
+- Data collection via online questionnaires
-- One-way and two-way ANOVAs
+- ANOVAs with repeated measures
-- Effect Size Calculation (ηp²)
+- Structural equation modeling
+- Linear regression
 - SPSS Statistics Software
+- Lisrel Statistics Software

 ## Summary:
-In this project, my research group and I investigated coping mechanisms for expectation violations in end-of-life communication among young adults.
-Through two experiments, we presented vignettes to 261 university students, manipulating the credibility and valence of expectation-disconfirming information.
-Using one-way and two-way ANOVAs in SPSS, we analyzed responses to identify predictors of coping strategies, focusing on immunization and accommodation outcomes.
+In this project, I investigated changes in health behaviors and expectations of first-year university students during their first semester.
+Using a longitudinal survey design, I collected data from 163 students at the beginning and end of the semester.
+I performed ANOVAs, repeated measures analyses, structural equation modeling, and linear regressions using SPSS and Lisrel.
+The study examined the impact of initial behaviors, parental influence, and living arrangements on these changes, providing insights into health behavior dynamics during the transition to university life.